 However, while themes provide a diverse range of design and customization options, from an operational standpoint they only take you so far.
 To make your blog stand out and best serve your marketing goals, you need plugins.

 Put simply, plugins are extensions you can add to your WordPress site to enhance both its appearance and functionality.
 The WordPress Plugin Directory offers thousands of options.
-Many are easy to install and some of the best WordPress plugins for blogs are free.
+Many are easy to install and some of the best WordPress plugins for bloggers are free.

 WordPress plugins let you expand the functionality of your blog beyond the limiting, built-in features that come with your installation.
 Let’s say you’re building a house.